Nickelodeon (New Zealand TV channel)

 Nickelodeon was a television channel in New Zealand that targeted audiences aged 3–14.
 The channel launched on 1 August 2006 and was available on Sky Television Channel 041.
-The channel closed on 30 November 2010, and New Zealand schedule is now managed by Nickelodeon Australia as their timeshift feed.
+The channel closed on 30 November 2010, and New Zealand schedule is now managed by Nickelodeon Australia.
 The channel used to be headquartered in Auckland, New Zealand, shared with fellow Viacom channel MTV New Zealand.

 History

 Background

 The Southeast Asian version of Nickelodeon (broadcast from Singapore) was made available to the viewers on Sky Digital and UHF in New Zealand in January 2000.
+The channel was available on the basic package for all digital subscribers.
+In 2002, it was added to TelstraClear's cable service.

+Launch

+Viacom announced in May 2006 that it would launch a localised Nickelodeon channel from 1 August that year.

 Operation

 The channel broadcast for 24 hours a day.
-Nick Jr. was a block on the channel, broadcasting from 9:30am-2pm from Monday-Wednesday, 9:30am-2:30pm on Thursday and Friday and 6:30-8am on weekends.
+Nick Jr. was a block on the channel, broadcasting from 9:30am to 2pm from Monday to Wednesday, 9:30am to 2:30pm on Thursday and Friday and 6:30 to 8am on weekends.